Atara Biotherapeutics (NASDAQ:ATRA) Shares Gap Up to $12.49

-Shares of Atara Biotherapeutics, Inc. (NASDAQ:ATRA) gapped up before the market opened on Tuesday .
+Atara Biotherapeutics, Inc. (NASDAQ:ATRA) gapped up prior to trading on Tuesday .
 The stock had previously closed at $12.49, but opened at $13.13.
-Atara Biotherapeutics shares last traded at $13.39, with a volume of 3,382 shares trading hands.
+Atara Biotherapeutics shares last traded at $13.39, with a volume of 3,382 shares.

-ATRA has been the topic of a number of recent research reports.
-HC Wainwright dropped their price objective on Atara Biotherapeutics from $32.00 to $31.00 and set a “buy” rating on the stock in a research report on Wednesday, May 5th.
+Several equities research analysts have weighed in on the company.
+JPMorgan Chase & Co. raised Atara Biotherapeutics from a “neutral” rating to an “overweight” rating and raised their price target for the stock from $23.00 to $29.00 in a report on Thursday, May 13th.
 Zacks Investment Research raised Atara Biotherapeutics from a “sell” rating to a “hold” rating in a report on Tuesday, July 13th.
-Finally, JPMorgan Chase & Co. raised Atara Biotherapeutics from a “neutral” rating to an “overweight” rating and raised their price target for the stock from $23.00 to $29.00 in a report on Thursday, May 13th.
-Three analysts have rated the stock with a hold rating and seven have assigned a buy rating to the stock.
-The company currently has a consensus rating of “Buy” and an average target price of $36.63.
+Finally, HC Wainwright lowered their price target on Atara Biotherapeutics from $32.00 to $31.00 and set a “buy” rating for the company in a report on Wednesday, May 5th.
+Three analysts have rated the stock with a hold rating and seven have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of “Buy” and an average target price of $36.63.

 The stock has a market cap of $1.09 billion, a PE ratio of -3.47 and a beta of 2.43.
 The firm has a 50 day moving average price of $14.12.

 In related news, insider Joe Newell sold 3,500 shares of Atara Biotherapeutics stock in a transaction that occurred on Monday, May 17th.
 The stock was sold at an average price of $15.00, for a total transaction of $52,500.00.
 Following the completion of the transaction, the insider now directly owns 131,424 shares in the company, valued at $1,971,360.
 The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
 Also, CFO Utpal Koppikar sold 5,820 shares of Atara Biotherapeutics stock in a transaction that occurred on Tuesday, June 8th.
 The shares were sold at an average price of $14.06, for a total value of $81,829.20.
 The disclosure for this sale can be found here.
-Company insiders own 3.80% of the company’s stock.
+3.80% of the stock is currently owned by company insiders.

-A number of hedge funds have recently made changes to their positions in ATRA.
-Arizona State Retirement System increased its position in shares of Atara Biotherapeutics by 5.0% in the first quarter.
-Arizona State Retirement System now owns 21,492 shares of the biotechnology company’s stock valued at $309,000 after buying an additional 1,020 shares in the last quarter.
-Citigroup Inc. increased its position in shares of Atara Biotherapeutics by 0.3% in the second quarter.
-Citigroup Inc. now owns 429,344 shares of the biotechnology company’s stock valued at $6,676,000 after buying an additional 1,128 shares in the last quarter.
-Pacer Advisors Inc. increased its position in shares of Atara Biotherapeutics by 50.9% in the first quarter.
-Pacer Advisors Inc. now owns 4,608 shares of the biotechnology company’s stock valued at $66,000 after buying an additional 1,554 shares in the last quarter.
-Vontobel Holding Ltd. increased its position in shares of Atara Biotherapeutics by 11.1% in the first quarter.
-Vontobel Holding Ltd. now owns 20,000 shares of the biotechnology company’s stock valued at $287,000 after buying an additional 2,000 shares in the last quarter.
-Finally, Geneos Wealth Management Inc. purchased a new stake in shares of Atara Biotherapeutics in the first quarter valued at approximately $30,000.
+Several institutional investors have recently bought and sold shares of ATRA.
+Norges Bank purchased a new stake in shares of Atara Biotherapeutics in the fourth quarter valued at approximately $26,642,000.
+Credit Suisse AG increased its position in shares of Atara Biotherapeutics by 88.6% in the first quarter.
+Credit Suisse AG now owns 2,507,696 shares of the biotechnology company’s stock valued at $36,010,000 after buying an additional 1,178,208 shares in the last quarter.
+Renaissance Technologies LLC increased its position in shares of Atara Biotherapeutics by 2,453.9% in the first quarter.
+Renaissance Technologies LLC now owns 526,100 shares of the biotechnology company’s stock valued at $7,555,000 after buying an additional 505,500 shares in the last quarter.
+JPMorgan Chase & Co. increased its position in shares of Atara Biotherapeutics by 8.1% in the first quarter.
+JPMorgan Chase & Co. now owns 6,708,372 shares of the biotechnology company’s stock valued at $96,332,000 after buying an additional 500,605 shares in the last quarter.
+Finally, BlackRock Inc. increased its position in shares of Atara Biotherapeutics by 7.7% in the first quarter.
+BlackRock Inc. now owns 6,949,109 shares of the biotechnology company’s stock valued at $99,790,000 after buying an additional 494,694 shares in the last quarter.

 Atara Biotherapeutics, Inc, an off-the-shelf T-cell immunotherapy company, develops treatments for patients with cancer, autoimmune, and viral diseases in the United States.
 It is developing tabelecleucel, a T-cell immunotherapy that is Phase 3 clinical trials for the treatment of epstein-barr virus (EBV) driven post-transplant lymphoproliferative disease, as well as hematologic and solid tumors, including nasopharyngeal carcinoma.